pawelpiwosz/cicd-workshops/Chapter-2/README.md

 ## Part 1

 * Consquences of decision made for location of CI/CD workload
+* GAME: Capabilities for on-prem and SaaS

 ## Part 2